src-d/blog/content/post/github_stars.md

 <details>
 <summary>How I quickly grabbed all repositories with ≥50 stars (over 120k) using a <span style="text-decoration: line-through;">shitty</span> script.</summary>

-Seems easy, but the GitHub API limits makes it nontrivial.
+Seems easy, but the GitHub API limits make it nontrivial.
 Let me remind you:

 1. Registered users may not issue more than 30 API requests per minute, 5,000 per hour.
 This is unpleasant but we can live with this, since only the